gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPAuthentication.md

 This command prompts you for your Azure AD credentials that are used to acquire an access token that is valid for 90 days or until your password expires.

-### Example 2: AIP unified labeling client only - Set the authentication credentials by using an application that is registered in Azure Active Directory
+### Example 2: (Unified labeling client only) Set the authentication credentials by using an application that is registered in Azure Active Directory

 ```
 PS C:\>$pscreds = Get-Credential CONTOSO\scanner